John Norton (Mohawk chief): To Cherokee country

-In 1809-1810 Norton had a lengthy trip to the American Southeast, where he traveled through the still extensive Cherokee territory, in part to try to find his father's people.
+Between 1809 and 1810 Norton had a lengthy trip to the American Southeast, where he traveled through the still extensive Cherokee territory, in part to try to find his father's people.
 He did meet relatives and was accepted as Cherokee when they learned his story.
 The people were under pressure from land encroachment by settlers and state governments, particularly Georgia.

 Norton kept detailed accounts of what he saw and described Cherokee towns and culture in his The Journal of Major John Norton, 1816.
 This journal was edited by Carl F. Klinck and James J. Talman, and republished in 1970 as part of the General Series of the Champlain Society.